CONNECT WITH US

-Delegates who complete the Congress of Future Medical Leaders have the unique opportunity to earn one college credit offered by New Charter University.
+Delegates who complete the Congress of Future Medical Leaders have the unique opportunity to earn one college credit offered by New Charter University (NCU).
 This optional credit is available for an additional cost and upon completion of additional coursework.

 The college credit may be transferred to the college or university the Delegate ultimately attends, subject to that university’s policies.
 The acceptance of transfer credits between institutions is at the discretion of the receiving college or university.
 Delegates wishing to transfer NCU credits to another institution should check first with that institution regarding its policy on transfer credit.

-As you know, there are invaluable advantages of picking up college credits while still in high school… The most obvious benefit is getting credit for the course in both high school and college.
+There are invaluable advantages of picking up college credits while still in high school…

 - College admission officers look favorably upon applicants with post-secondary credits on their transcript.
 It suggests initiative and that a student may be better prepared to succeed in college; and

 - You’re ahead of the game!
 You’ve obtained credits before even stepping foot on a college campus.

-What Delegates must do to be eligible for New Charter University (NCU) credit:
+What Delegates must do to be eligible for New Charter University credit:

 1. Attend the Congress and follow the instructions provided at the Congress to “check-in.”